American Type Founders: War work and postwar direction

 During the Second World War, the ATF plant in Elizabeth was converted almost entirely over to military production.
 Barth Casters were used to make firing pins and ATF operated two plants in Newark making ordnance.

 After the war, ill-conceived efforts were made to diversify.
 A furniture manufacturer, Dystrom Corporation, was acquired.
 A competitor, Lanston Monotype, was purchased in 1969, but nothing came of this, the assets being sold off later to M&H Typefounders.

 The decline of foundry type in this period might well be illustrated by the size of ATF specimen books.
 While the magnificent 1923 catalog was typical of its day at 1148 pages, subsequent editions were ever smaller.
 The 1934 catalog was only 207 pages, while the 1941 catalog was only slightly smaller at 191 pages.
 By 1956 the "descriptive index of types" was down to only 24 pages, but this recovered a little by 1966's catalog of 30 pages.
 The last ATF catalog, published in 1976 and distributed right to the end, was down to only 14 pages and, by the 1980s, came with an insert listing the faces that were no longer available.

-Some innovations did take place during this period however.
-The brilliant lettering artist Charles H. Hughes was engaged to produce a new version of the popular Century Type that would reproduce the same in offset and letterpress and the result was the lovely Century Nova (1965).
-ATF also produced the first optically scanning typeface, OCR-A, in 1969 and this remains the standard on printed bank checks to this day.
+In 1965, the lettering artist Charles H. Hughes was hired to produce a new version of the Century Type that would reproduce the same in offset and letterpress and the result was the Century Nova font.
+ATF also produced the first optically scanning typeface, OCR-A, in 1969, which would remain a standard on printed bank checks into the 2020s.